 After the 2019 World Cup, all eyes will be on the Vitality T20 Blast which will be played in the UK.
 This is the biggest T20 tournament in the world played between 18 county sides and has over 120 games in it.
 What’s interesting about this competition is that after each of the 18 sides has played a round-robin league of 14 matches each, the top eight teams directly end up playing in the quarter-finals.
 One loss and you are out.
 This T20 Blast could either be replaced or be played in parallel with another tournament in the UK, by the name of The Hundred but more on that will be revealed later.

 West Indies organise the Caribbean Premier League, which is easily the most colourful of all tournaments and has a carnival atmosphere as teams from the various Caribbean islands face off against each other in this one.

-The Lankan Premier League follows the CPL and will be Sri Lanka’s second attempt at restarting a new T20 League after the SLPL and it will be played in August and September while South Africa’s new T20 competition, the Global T20 League, which was to start last year, will be played this year as a new South Africa T20 tournament.
-The dates and the schedule for this Global League or whatever else it might be called will be revealed later.
+The Lankan Premier League follows the CPL and will be Sri Lanka’s second attempt at restarting a new T20 League after the SLPL and it will be played in August and September while South Africa’s new T20 competition, the Global T20 League, which was to start last year, will be played this year is named Mzansi Super League.
+This newly-formed tournament will be played in the months of November and December this year.

 In the month of October, a newly-formed Abu Dhabi T20 Trophy will also be played with the competition expected to be slightly different from the rest of the T20 leagues in the world.
 This tournament will have six teams playing over three days but these sides will represent different parts of the world – representations from the PSL, BBL, T20 Blast, CSA T20 Challenge and Shpageeza League in Afghanistan will all be there.